-Last Friday afternoon (September 5th, 2014), Sendwithus rolled out a major infrastructure upgrade aimed at increasing API throughput and email delivery times.
+On September 5th, 2014, Sendwithus rolled out a major infrastructure upgrade aimed at increasing API throughput and email delivery times.

-This infrastructure upgrade introduced a bug into our email sending pipeline.
-For a small subset of Sendwithus customers, drip campaign and segmentation emails were delivered multiple times over the course of a two hour periods early Saturday morning.
+The infrastructure upgrade introduced a bug into our email sending pipeline.
+For a small subset of Sendwithus customers, drip campaign and segmentation emails were delivered multiple times over the course of a two hour period early on the morning of the 6th.

 A full timeline of events is available at the bottom of this post.